Atlas rule: tracked for review does not mean recommended.Every candidate keeps missing proof visible.

 Current decision

-Not CSR verified.
+CSR Unverified.
 No CSR-reviewed result sheet.
 This is not a rating, recommendation, win-rate claim, or safety badge.

 Best next action